kunhwiko/concepts/cloud/aws/D-EC2.md

 ---
 ##### Security Group
 ```
-a) Security group acts as a virtual firewall for EC2 instances and filters incoming and outgoing traffic based on a set
+a) Security group acts as a virtual firewall for EC2 and filters incoming and outgoing traffic based on a set of rules
-   of rules (e.g. allowed protocols, ports, source/destination CIDR, source/destination security groups).
+   (e.g. allowed protocols, port range on instance, source/destination CIDR, source/destination security groups).
 b) When an instance is launched, one or more security groups can be specified.
 If not specified, a default security
-   group for the VPC will be used.
-When EC2 decides whether to allow traffic to reach the instance, it evaulates all
+   group per VPC will be used.
+When EC2 decides whether to allow traffic to reach the instance, it evaulates all rules
-   rules from all security groups associated with the instance.
+   from all security groups associated with the instance.
 ```

 ##### Security Rule Exceptions